learn-co-students/javascript-objects-bootcamp-prep-000/README.md

 In this lesson, we'll introduce, define, and work with objects.

 ## Objectives
-+ Explain what an object is in JavaScript is
 + Create an object in JS
 + Access a value from an object
 + Add a key-value pair to an object